Controlled Demolition, Inc.: Martin Tower

 Martin Tower, the 21-story world headquarters building of defunct Bethlehem Steel and the tallest building in Bethlehem, Pennsylvania, was imploded by Controlled Demolition on May 19, 2019, at a reported cost of $575,000.

 Champlain Towers South

 The company was contracted to demolish the remaining portion of the 12-story condominium building near Miami Beach, Florida, after it partially collapsed on June 24, 2021; the work was expedited due to the potential threat of Hurricane Elsa.
 The demolition occurred on July 4, 2021, after only a day of preparation, including placement of explosives; city officials had feared that the demolition could take weeks.
 As the still-standing structure was unstable, it was considered unsafe to enter and CDI had originally estimated that the demolition could not occur until the following day, since the work had to be done carefully and slowly to avoid a premature collapse.
 This risk of collapse and its risk to rescuers warranted the controlled demolition, which was directed away from the original collapse footprint.

+Kingda Ka

+On February 28, 2025, CDI demolished the top hat tower of the Kingda Ka roller coaster at Six Flags Great Adventure in Jackson, New Jersey.